-- NEW: Leslie is downgraded to a tropical storm
+- Leslie is downgraded to a tropical storm

-- NEW: But forecasters say it will likely return to hurricane strength
+- But forecasters say it will likely return to hurricane strength

 - Forecasters warn of life-threatening rip currents on U.S. beaches from Leslie

 Hurricane Leslie lost power as it idled over the ocean Friday, weakening into a tropical storm that appeared likely to miss Bermuda.